SpaCE-Lab-MSU/Avian-Interaction-Database/R/readme.md

 3. open the new `filepaths.R` and put the paths for your computer (this is an R script and uses R syntax, not a config or environment file)
    - DATA_FOLDER : the path to the folder that has the L0 and L1 subfolders.
-   - SYNC_DATA_FOLDER : the path to your Google Drive folder containing this project's data.
    - CHECKLIST_FOLDER : location of various checklist files in the repository.

 **TO-DO: we have two checklists L0 = Clements etc and L1= PLZ Curated and this